 The Persian leopard is the largest leopard subspecies.
 Their population is estimated at fewer than 1000 mature cats.
-It’s big and impressive cat, but its fate, similarly to that of Amur leopard is uncertain, one could say – sad.
+It is a big and impressive cat, but its fate, similar to that of the Amur leopard is uncertain, one could say – sad.

 - Class: Mammalia

 - Family: Felidae

 - Species: leopard (Panthera pardus)

 - Subspecies: Persian leopard (Panthera pardus ciscaucasica / Panthera pardus saxicolor)

 - Names: Persian leopard, Caucasian leopard, Central Asian leopard